frangente/gdown-async/README.md

 When downloading a folder, you can also use the following optional flags:

 - `--max-concurrency` or `-c`: Maximum number of concurrent downloads (default: `None`).
 If not specified, no limit is set.
-- `--depth` or `-d`: Maximum depth of the folder structure to download (default: `None`).
+- `--max-depth` or `-d`: Maximum depth of the folder structure to download (default: `None`).
 If not specified, the entire folder structure will be downloaded.

 ## License